paulvmking/Wanderers-Way/README.md

 ### Travel Planner

-A website designed to provide user's with a choice of avaiable travel locations in an easy to use and new format.
+A website designed to provide user's with a choice of available travel locations in an easy to use and new format.
 It features a register button on the **Welcome Page** to allow users to bypass all information on the site instantly to sign up.
 It also features a choice on the **Home Page** to allow users to choose either a sun holiday or snow holiday which is a search feature that will narrow the field based on the users interest.
 By clicking either **Sun** or **Snow** the user can bypass any locations that are immediatley not of interest.